Old-fashioned holiday cottage covered in climbing plants.

 Many MoneySavers in our forum rave about great hostels – you can read some of their feedback or add your own in the Great 'Hidden UK Hostel Gems' Hunt.
 Some MoneySavers' top picks include:

-• In Gloucestershire, YHA St Briavels Castle is located in a moated Norman castle (see picture below).
-When we checked, we saw private rooms from £39/night while dorm beds started at £15/night.
+In Gloucestershire, YHA St Briavels Castle is located in a moated Norman castle (see picture below).
+There's currently a voucher available on its website for 20% off until 1 September, but unfortunately it didn't seem to be taking bookings when we looked.
 JellyS says: "I had an amazing time – they had a special 'castle night' on with authentic food and ghost stories.
 Was really good fun."

-• Black Sail hostel in the Lake District with dorm rooms at £35/night is picked out by Knitaholic2"Not just a bargain but also unique and beautiful buildings, often lovely grounds and space to relax – so much better than B&Bs and boring chain hotels".
+Black Sail hostel in the Lake District with private rooms is picked out by Knitaholic2: "Not just a bargain but also unique and beautiful buildings, often lovely grounds and space to relax – so much better than B&Bs and boring chain hotels".

-• Littlewolfmonkey stayed in the Safestay Edinburgh hostel (previously called Smart City Hostel).
-For five friends for two nights it was £230.
+Littlewolfmonkey stayed in the Safestay Edinburgh hostel (previously called Smart City Hostel).
 "We had our own six-person dorm with a lockable door – clean and right in the centre of town and not far from transport links.
 There was also a cheap bar, with breakfast served first thing and food throughout the day.
 I'd definitely use it again."

-Hotel chain Travelodge* has 'saver' room rates from £29, and it also runs regular sales.
+Hotel chain Travelodge* has 'saver' room rates for £39 or less, and it also runs regular sales.
 The ultra-cheap rooms are released in batches – to bag serious bargains you need to know when a new lot has been released.
 If you can book your room at the start of a sale, there should be widespread availability.

 If there are a few of you planning a UK getaway, consider getting a holiday rental instead of a hotel.
 There are plenty of country cottages or beachside hideaways on offer across the UK – and there are options if you're staying in cities too.